-Tardies to dass
+Tardies to class

-- Four tardies in a class will be counted as an absence. - With classes on block schedule, it is more important than ever to be in a class on time. - When you are tardy to class, you will sign a tardy acknowledgment. - When you accumulate four tardies to the same class, your tardy acknowledgment will be sent to the office where an absence will be entered on your attendance record. - Do not allow your tardiness to result in loss of class credit. - On the fourth tardy to each class, you will be suspended until a conference with the appropriate administrator. - On the eighth tardy, students will be "absent from class without authorization" (Level II offense).
-You will be suspended until conference and assigned one day ISS. - On the twelfth tardy, you will be suspended until conference for loitering and three days ISS will be assigned. - Continual accumulation of tardies may result in OSS.
+- With classes on block schedule, it is more important than ever to be in a class on time. - When you are tardy to class, you will sign a tardy acknowledgment. - When you accumulate three tardies to the same class, your teacher will contact your parent/guardian by telephone. - Upon receiving your fourth tardy, you will be referred to an administrator by the subject teacher for disciplinary action - On the fourth tardy, you will be assigned one block ISS for that class. - On the eighth tardy, you will be assigned one day ISS - On the twelfth tardy, you will be assigned two days ISS. - Any additional tardies will result in OSS and a Pre-Expulsion Intervention Contract. - Do not allow your tardiness to result in loss of class credit.